villanova-transportation/Human-Mobility-Data-Hub/Nigeria/README.md

 # 2020 Nigeria mobility dataset
 This folder contains one folder: "State-Origin-daily" and one file: "Nigeria-dictionary.xlsx".
+A trip is defined by movement between two point in space.
+These points have been named origin (O) and destination (D) The origin is the starting point of a trip while the destination is the end point of that trip.
+The Nigeria dataset was group by origin only.
 The folder contains Nigeria human mobility metrics including trips/person, miles/person, etc.
 The data ranges from January 1st, 2020 until the remainder of 2020.
 A data dictionary has been included as a reference material to supplement the dataset.